Learn how to start a blog in 10 simple steps — I’ve used this formula to create numerous successful websites! So easy that anyone can do it!

 I work a LOT.
 While I am, for the most part, able to decide when and where I work, I still work what amounts to full-time hours.
 But I’m ok with that because I know that I am building a future for our family and I love what I do.

-I want you to know this: two years ago I was in your shoes.
-By the following year I earned twice as much monthly as I did at my previous job.
+I want you to know this: just a few short years ago I was in your shoes.
+But by my second year blogging, I was earning twice as much monthly as I did at my previous job.
 I still pinch myself!

 But it isn’t luck!
 Blogging is hard work — there’s always something else you could be doing and the industry is constantly changing.
 However, this also means that you always have the ability to intentionally change course.
 If one strategy isn’t working, you can steer yourself in another direction towards success.
 The only way to truly fail is to give up.